JayJarosz/Guides/Manveers_Thundroid/thundroid_07_tor.md

 ## Configuring Tor
 Warning: Proper Tor configuration is VERY important.
 Misconfigured node can end up:
-* using up all of your internet quota;
+* using up all of your internet quota,
-* having ISP suspending/terminating your internet contract;
+* having ISP suspending/terminating your internet contract,
 * and, in some more draconian jurisdiction, with you in jail(!).

 Make sure your Tor node is configured correctly and always up to date